 My photos of this remarkable place are not as good as the one from the "Architect of the Capitol" website, shown above.

 When we visited, there were a lot of people.
 This made it difficult to get a good photo of the space.
-As you can see my photo on the right.

 I just want to share some of the art in this fantastic structure.